 While you are here, don't forget this is your library now and we are here to help!
 Please drop us an email or ask us anything through our free, online chat service!

-Here is the Powerpoint we used during the 6/26 orientation session.
+Here is the Powerpoint we used during the orientation session on June 26, 2020.
 Please feel free to download it!

 As a student in TRIO Upward Bound, you have access to select resources.
 If you have questions about what you can access, ask us!